heliolinx/heliolinx/README.md

 **Verbosity level** `-verbose`: The default of 0 writes a modest number of progress updates to stdout (i.e., to the terminal).
 These include specific information on every thousandth cluster that is analyzed, to aid in monitoring of long runs.
 For more detailed information, try `-verbose 1`, which will output information on every cluster rather than just every thousandth cluster -- something that may be useful when diagnosing unexpected behavior using small input files.
 For even more status output (probably much more than you want), try `-verbose 2`.
 All larger values are equivalent to `-verbose 2`.
 Unlike `heliolinc`, `link_purify` does not offer an extra-silent option: setting `-verbose` to negative values simply produces the default behavior.

+### Arguments specific to `link_planarity` ###

+There is only one parameter specific to `link_planarity` and not shared by `link_purify`.
+It has far-reaching implications, however, as we now explain:

+**Max out-of-plane distance** `-oop`: This parameter, which defaults to 1000 km but should usually be larger, sets the maximum distance from the mean plane for a valid observation.
+This is a computationally inexpensive proxy for the astrometric residual in arcseconds as used by `link_purify`.
+It is calculated by projecting each observation individually onto the heliocentric sphere defined by the hypothesis, thus mapping it to a 3-D position vector in the solar system.
+Since individual points rather than tracklets are used, there is no velocity inference and no orbital integration to a reference time: each point is considered at its own time-of-observation.
+The mean plane of the 3-D position vectors corresponding to all the points is calculated, and outliers with out-of-plane distance exceeding the `-oop` parameter are interatively rejected until none remain.
+The surviving points, all guaranteed to have inferred 3-D positions within a distance `-oop` of the mean orbit plane, are passed to the (much more computationally expensive) full Keplerian orbit fit.
+After this, `link_planarity` proceeds exactly like `link_purify`, iterative rejecting astrometric outliers from the best-fit orbit until the RMS residual of the survivors falls below `-max_astrom_rms`.

+The reason `link_planarity` exists is because the pre-screening and rejection of outlying points using their out-of-plane distances reduces the number of full Keplerian orbit fits (which are much more computationally expensive) and speeds up the analysis, typically by a factor of several.
+This major speedup comes at a cost: a small but nonzero fraction of good linkages are incorrectly rejected.
+Hence, you should use `link_planarity` **only** if post-processing time is a limiting resource in your analysis (which, unfortunately, it is quite likely to be).

+The keyword `-useorbMJD` is available in `link_planarity`, but should **not** be used: it should always be left to the default value of 0.

+Relatedly, if the post-processing codes are run multiple times in series, `link_planarity` should be used **only for the first round** of post-processing.
+For subsequent rounds, since astrometric fitting has already been performed and outliers eliminated, there is no further advantage to `link_planarity`, and `link_purify` should be used instead.
+To summarize, use `link_planarity` **only** on raw output from heliolinc.

 ## Converting to MPC 80-column format ##